 What is Diabetic Diet?

-Diabetic diet is a medical nutrition therapy (MNT) for diabetes Mellitus (or simply diabetes), a condition where the body is not able to produce or use insulin hormone properly, and this results in high blood sugar level.
-To help diabetic patients to manage their blood sugar levels, besides taking insulin medication, diabetic diet meal planning comes into picture.
+A diabetic diet is a medical nutrition therapy (MNT) for diabetes Mellitus (or simply diabetes), a condition where the body is not able to produce or use insulin hormone properly, and this results in high blood sugar levels.
+To help diabetic patients to manage their blood sugar levels, besides taking insulin medication, diabetic diet meal planning comes into the picture.

-Diabetic diet is NOT a specific diet for all diabetic patients, but more to a healthy eating and lifestyle to aid in managing the diabetes.
+A diabetic diet is NOT a specific diet for all diabetic patients, but more to healthy eating and lifestyle to aid in managing diabetes.
 Each patient needs a specific diabetic meal plan tailored for him, according to his daily physical activities.

 A Healthy Diabetic Diet

 A good diabetic diet meal planning involves choosing the right food as well as eating the right portion for each types of food.
 The amount of consumption for each food would be different for each individual as it depends on various factors, for example activity level, age, gender and body size.

 A healthy eating for diabetic should include starchy food (e.g. whole grains, potatoes), protein food (e.g. meat, fish, poultry, dairy and soy), vegetables, fruits, as well as some healthy fats.
 It must be low not only in sugar, but sodium and fat as well.
 The amount of carbohydrates, fats and proteins consumed should always be balanced so that the blood sugar level is always maintained at the normal level.
 It is better to eat in small amount but more regular than having a heavy meal.
 Try to plan for three normal meals and a few snacks between meals.